aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

 Neural networks have a kind of universality.
 No matter what function we want to compute, we know that there is a neural network that can do the job.
 That is why they are known as Universal Value Approximators.

-If you’re interested to learn more about it, this article gives a simple and mostly visual explanation of the universality theorem:
+If you're interested to learn more about it, this article gives a simple and primarily visual explanation of the universality theorem:

 http://neuralnetworksanddeeplearning.com/chap4.html

-Till now, you’ve worked with MLP and CNN, and that introduced you to the world of Deep Learning.
+Until now, you've worked with MLP and CNN, which introduced you to Deep Learning.

-But what’s more out there?
-Let’s have a look!
+But what's more out there?
+Let's have a look!

 ## Recurrent Neural Network

 Imagine that you are watching a movie.
-Most likely you would be able to connect to the scenes of the movie and understand what is happening, right?
-All our thinking goes in a flow and based on previous frame we can connect the current frame easily.
+Most likely, you would be able to connect to the scenes of the movie and understand what is happening, right?
+All our thinking goes in a flow, and we can easily connect to the current frame based on the previous frame.
 Our thoughts have persistence.

-Well, can we expect a neural network to make sense out of it?
+Well, can we expect a neural network to make sense of it?
 Not really!

 Our traditional neural network architectures (Feed-forward neural networks) cannot do this.
 Given a particular sequence of frames, they cannot predict or understand what is happening at each point in the movie.

-They have no memory of the input they receive and are bad at predicting what’s coming next.
+They have no memory of the input they receive and are bad at predicting what's coming next.
 Because a feed-forward network only considers the current input, it has no understanding of sequence or time.
-It simply can’t remember anything about what happened in the past except its training.
+It simply can't remember anything about past events except its training.